 Decades of advice

 I’ve been giving clients this advice for decades, long before peer-to-peer social media began to supplant top-down mass media.
-A seminar handout link is to a PDF file I started using in 1995 insists, in italics, that “Employees are a key conduit to the general public.”
+A seminar handout I started using in 1995 insists, in italics, that “Employees are a key conduit to the general public.”
 It adds: “People who hear about a risk controversy often ask a neighbor or a friend who works there what the real scoop is.
 Employees are ambassadors for better or for worse.”
 This is a truth that was first driven home to me in 1979, when I covered the Three Mile Island nuclear power accident.
 Many TMI employees became news sources for reporters; every TMI employee became a news source for family, friends, and neighbors.

 In 2005 I pointed out to an Australian mining industry client that just about everybody in a mining town knows a mine employee.
 When something goes wrong, I wrote, people